bryango/hydra-check/README.md

 - The default `unstable` channel points to `nixpkgs/trunk` on non-NixOS systems

 ### Features
+- Infer the current stable Nixpkgs release (e.g. `24.05`) with a hack
 - Add an `--eval` flag for information about a specific evaluation
 - When no package is specified, print a list of evaluations for the jobset